mitzsch/plex-media-player-enhancements/README.md

 ## Advices

-* If you like to run PlexMediaPlayer on a 4K TV you should use Qt 5.12.4 instead of the Qt 5.9.5 or Qt 5.11.3.
+* If you like to run PlexMediaPlayer on a 4K TV you should use Qt 5.12.X instead of Qt 5.9.5 or Qt 5.11.3.
 This prevents UI glitches and especially glitches in the settings menu.

 * Disable the PMPHelper as it has no function under Linux and causes some issues when shutting down the system (A process for ... is running)  -> Add ``-DENABLE_HELPER=off`` to the ``cmake`` line